materialsgenomefoundation/strategic-plan/mgf_strategic_plan/strategic-plan/about.md

 > start open, stay open.

-The Materials Genome Foundation is openly developing their first [strategic plan]
+The Materials Genome Foundation is openly developing their first [strategic plan] to promote open science adoption in materials science and manufacturing.

 ## About the Materials Genome Foundation